Tokyo Contemporary Art Award

 Born in Kanagawa in 1980.
 Based in Ishikawa.

 Tsuda Michiko produces a diverse range of installations and performance pieces that incorporate characteristics of video media.
-She creates maze-like spaces with simple structures and video equipment to blur the boundary between performer and spectator through a disorienting visual experience that alters the audience’s perception and physical sensation of the space.
+She creates spaces containing video equipment and simple structures which blur perceptual boundaries, altering viewers’ perspectives and actions and inciting contemplation of cognition and physical sensation.

 Applications from the public were solicited in June 2021, and the selection committee members nominated candidate artists, including those from the public, and selected nominees through discussion.
 The two winners were then decided upon through an interactive screening process that included preliminary research on each artist, online-based studio visits and interviews.